 An old man picking up turmeric from the ground

 TurmerItch is not just turmeric.
 The horse itchy skin supplement contains Red Bush Tea which provides antioxidants and helps dry, itchy and irritated skin along with Chamomile powder which calms nerves and reduces stress.
 The unique combination of ingredients within TurmerItch helps to soothe the skin to reduce itching, helps to repel biting insects and also improves skin and coat health and well as promoting hair regrowth.
 The range of antioxidants in the Turmeric horse skin supplement help to mediate the stress factors within the horse that lead to inflammatory responses, which ultimately lead to further itching.
-Omega-3 Oils and Vitamin E within the supplement have a repellent effect, because when the body responds to these irritants, it secretes sebum from the glands at the base of hair follicle which forms a protective barrier, using these essential oils to maintain skin integrity.
+Essential oils (terpenoids) within the supplement have a repellent effect, because when the body responds to these irritants, it secretes sebum from the glands at the base of hair follicle which forms a protective barrier, using these essential oils to maintain skin integrity.

 Golden Paste Company's Turmer-Itch